 While Suzuki models use different Continuously Variable Transmission versions, all of them can develop similar issues.
 These can range from a severe rattle and whining noise on acceleration to increased engine speed during acceleration combined with poor overall performance and fuel economy.
 In some cases, the engine will stall right after a startup.

 - Excessive wear inside the TCC limit bore leads to pressure deviations and causes incorrect TCC control.
-This will usually result in incorrect engine speed and poor fuel economy, while in some cases can even cause premature TCC lockups.
+This will usually result in incorrect engine speed and poor fuel economy, while in some cases, it can even cause premature TCC lockups.
 Reconditioning the bore and installing an oversized kit will solve the issue.

 We hope you find the Suzuki Transmission Problems and Causes guide helpful.
 Check these troubleshooting and repair guides for more help on your Suzuki.